wp-plugins/runners-log/readme.txt

 This plugin let you convert your blog into a training log and let you track your activities.
 You get advance statistics and running related calculators.
 See screenshots.

 == Description ==
-This version fix a bug in version 2.2 not working in a php 5.2.x setup!!
-Please update!

-This plugin let you convert your blog into a training log and let you track your distance, time, calories and calculate your speed, time per km(or miles), and let you have advance statistics.
+This plugin let you convert your blog into a training log and let you track your activities.
+You get advance statistics and running related calculators.
 See screenshots.

 You'r now able to use a variety of calculators; Training Zones Calculator, VDOT calculator, V02max-Calculator, Race Time Calculator, Training Pace Calculator, Body Mass Index Calculator, Calculate Predicted effect of change in weight.